ivanruizalcuadrado/k8-ubu18-desk-powecli/README.md

 # k8-ubu18-desk-powecli

-This deployment use powershell into PODs.
+This deployment uses PowerShell into PODs.
-There is an auto installtion of powershell, powercli and one listener in a port to receive http petitions.
+There is an auto-installation PowerShell environment with Powercli and one Listener using a port waiting to run something.

 Procedure:

-- Install powershell for linux in nodes and master
-- kubectl create -f pod-definition.yaml
+Install PowerShell for Linux in nodes and master. kubectl create -f pod-definition.yaml

-Order:
+Order script execution:

 1.- install-pwsh.sh